johntruckenbrodt/tsar/README.md

 processes = 10
 nodes = c("node1", "node2", "node3")

-# the scheme for writing the results:
+# the scheme for writing the results
 # since separate is true outname will be a directory containing several GeoTiff files
 outname = "/path/to/write"
 separate = T